-- phased delivery of around 2,500 dwellings including a minimum 35% affordable housing (as supported by Policy CP5 of CS); - appropriate retail facilities; - social and physical infrastructure, including two new primary schools; - measures to retain separation from Binfield/Bracknell, Crowthorne/Pinewood and Finchampstead North; - necessary measures to mitigate the impact upon Thames Basin Heath Special Protection Area (as supported by Policy CP8 of CS); - improvements to transport capacity along A321 and A329 including South Wokingham distributor road; - measures to protect and enhance pedestrian access to the countryside from Wokingham town centre;
+- phased delivery of 2,500 dwellings including 35% affordable housing (as supported by Policy CP5 of WCS); - appropriate retail facilities; - social and physical infrastructure, including two new primary schools; - measures to maintain separation from Binfield/Bracknell, Crowthorne/Pinewood and Finchampstead North; - necessary measures to mitigate the impact upon Thames Basin Heath Special Protection Area (as supported by Policy CP8 of WCS); - improvements to transport capacity along A321 and A329 including South Wokingham relief road; - measures to protect and enhance pedestrian access to the countryside from Wokingham town centre;

-- measures to improve accessibility by non-car transport modes along A321 and A329 corridors; and - measures to improve access by non-car modes to Wokingham town centre, including the station interchange. - In terms of key infrastructure requirements, the supporting text identifies the need for retail facilities within the SDL and/or the upgrade of Rances Lane shops to a Local centre.
+- measures to improve accessibility by noncar transport modes along A321 and A329 corridors; and - measures to improve access by noncar modes to Wokingham town centre, including the station interchange. - 2.3.3 In terms of key infrastructure requirements, the supporting text identifies the need for retail facilities within the SDL and/or the upgrade of Rances Lane shops to a Local centre.
 In addition, two 2-form entry primary schools are required.
 Importantly, the SDL requires a new strategic road link, now known as the Southern Distributor Road (SDR), to connect from London Road in the east to Finchampstead Road (A329) in the west.
-The detailed requirements are set out in Appendix 7 of the Core Strategy.

-- is included as part of the CS at Appendix 7 and, along with other policies of the CS, forms the basis for this SPD.
+The detailed requirements are set out in Appendix 7 of the Core Strategy. - 2.3.4 A Concept Statement for South Wokingham is appended as part of the WCS and, along with other policies of the WCS, forms the basis for this SPD.
 The Concept Statement includes a Concept rationale, strategic objectives and key requirements including landscape structure, sustainability, infrastructure, housing land and mix, key design principles and planning obligations.
 The detail of the concept statement is not repeated in this summary.
 The strategic objectives and key design principles are elaborated in Section 4 of this SPD.
-In summary, the objectives for the SDL are: - defining the southern extent of the SDL according to the landscape setting and notable buildings;
+In summary, the objectives for the SDL are: - defining the southern extent of the SDL according to the landscape setting and notable buildings; - managing the transition between town and country, including ensuring there is good access to the open countryside and views of both town and countryside are created;